-Your plantar fascia is a thick fibrous band of connective tissue originating on the bottom surface of the calcaneus (heel bone) and extending along the sole of the foot towards the toes.
+Your plantar fascia is a thick fibrous band of connective tissue originating on the bottom surface of the calcaneus (heel bone) and extending along the sole towards the toes.
 Your plantar fascia acts as a passive limitation to the over flattening of your arch.
-When your plantar fascia develops micro tears or becomes inflammed it is known as plantar fasciitis.
+When your plantar fascia develops micro tears or becomes inflammed, it is known as plantar fasciitis.

 What Causes Plantar Fasciitis?

 Plantar fasciitis is one of those injuries that magically seems to appear for no apparent reason.
-However, plantar fasciitis is caused by one of two methods.
+However, we believe there are two leading causes of plantar fasciitis.
 They are either traction or compression injuries.

 Plantar fasciitis is most often associated with impact and running sports, especially those that involve toe running rather than heel running styles.